12 Accounting Jobs for Accounting Majors to Consider

 9. Applications Software Developer

 Accountants and other financial workers are increasingly reliant on computer software to assist them in organizing and analyzing financial data.
 Accountants with a knowledge of computer science and strong software development skills can pursue careers in developing software applications for use by accountants and other types of financial workers.
 A bachelor’s degree will typically qualify most candidates for entry-level software development positions.
-Accounting majors interested in working in software development will need to take coursework and possibly pursue a minor or second major in computer science and become proficient in common programming languages.
+Accounting majors interested in working in a career in software development will need to take coursework and possibly pursue a minor or second major in computer science and become proficient in common programming languages.

 Median annual wage: $101,790